-4.1.2.5 FA10 Highly-alternating deposits
+FA10 Highly alternating deposits

-Within the Yacoraite Formation, highly-alternating patterns in the sediment stacking could be identified whether in the basin center or along the margins, on both siliciclastic and carbonate-dominated margins:
+Within the Yacoraite Formation, highly alternating patterns in the sediment stacking could be identified either in the basin centre or along the margins on both siliciclastic and carbonate-dominated margins:

-- FA10a Highly-alternating marginal lacustrine
+FA10a Highly alternating marginal lacustrine.
+The highly alternating marginal facies association is characterized by the sharp superposition of coarse-grained grainstone to packstone facies (Facies C1, Table 1, Figure 6A; Facies C4), and silty dolomitic marls to mudstones (Facies C6, Table 1, Figure 6J; Table 2).
+Occasional intraclastic breccia (Facies

-The highly-alternating marginal facies association is characterized by the sharp superposition of coarsegrained grainstone to packstone facies (Facies C1, Table 1, Figure 6A; Facies C4), and silty dolomitic marls to mudstones (Facies C6, Table 1, Figure 6J) (Table 2).
-Occasional intraclastic breccia (Facies C8, Table 1, Figure 6K), gastropod-rich floatstones (Facies M3, Table 1, Figure 4E), and oncoid rudstones (Facies C9, Table 1, Figure 6L) are present as lags at the base and on top of the grainstone to packstone beds, associated with desiccation cracks.
-Thick stromatolites (up to 1 metre thick) are also common on top of the grainstone/packstone beds.
+C8, Table 1, Figure 6K), gastropod-rich floatstones (Facies M3, Table 1, Figure 4E), and oncoid rudstones (Facies C9, Table 1, Figure 6L) are present as lags at the base and on top of the grainstone to packstone beds, associated with desiccation cracks.
+Thick stromatolites (up to 1 m thick) are also common on top of the grainstone/packstone beds.